"Knowing how to age and not being afraid of aging is very healthy" - Evelyn Lauder

-However, older runners may still continue to perform impressive athletic feats.
-At age 73 Canadian athlete Ed Whitlock ran a marathon in 2:54:48.
+However, older runners can continue to perform impressive athletic feats.
+As an example, at age 73, Canadian athlete Ed Whitlock ran a marathon in 2:54:48.
 Carlos Lopes set the world marathon record at the age of 38.

 The health benefits of running are in general the same for older people as for everybody else.

 They include a reduction in the risks of:

 - Heart disease, diabetes, high blood pressure and cancer;